-As a public company, it is of critical importance that the Company's filings with the Securities and Exchange Commission be accurate and timely.
+As a public company, it is of critical importance that the Company's filings with the SEC be complete, fair, accurate and timely.
 Depending on their respective positions with the Company, employees, officers or directors may be called upon to provide information necessary to assure that the Company's public reports are complete, fair and understandable.
 The Company expects employees, officers and directors to take this responsibility very seriously and to provide prompt and accurate answers to inquiries related to the Company's public disclosure requirements.
-The Company has formed a Disclosure Committee consisting of James Brown, Jian Li and other employees as appropriate to oversee the preparation and review of public disclosure documents.
+The Company has formed a Disclosure Committee consisting of James Brown, Timothy M. Papp, Jian Li and other employees as appropriate to oversee the preparation and review of public disclosure documents.
+If an employee believes that the Company's public disclosures are not complete, fair and accurate, or if an employee becomes aware of a transaction or development that the employee believes may require disclosure, the employee should report the matter immediately to the Disclosure Committee.